Saravanan-vasudevan/AI-HateSpeech-Detection/README.md

 trained with evaluation scripts available but has not yet been benchmarked head-to-head against the other four (see Future Work).

-## DistilBERT Training Setup
+## RoBERTa Training Setup

 - **Base model:** `facebook/roberta-hate-speech-dynabench-r4-target`
 - **Framework:** HuggingFace Transformers + PyTorch

-The fine-tuning script is at `backend/ml/train/train_distilbert.py`.
+The fine-tuning script is at `backend/ml/train/train_RoBERTa.py`.
 The generative explanation model (GPT-Neo 125M) is downloaded separately via `python -m app.models.download_hf_generative`.